thecodingconductor/bigHumanTest/README.md

 This is the result of my live coding test with Big Human.
 The goal was to achieve the following:
-    * Implement a simple applcation that allows the user to view NFL player data
+- Implement a simple applcation that allows the user to view NFL player data
-    * Consume the Sleeper API with the following link: [Sleeper API](https://api.sleeper.app/v1/players/nfl)
+- Consume the Sleeper API with the following link: [Sleeper API](https://api.sleeper.app/v1/players/nfl)
-    * Display a table using Material-UI of Player name, Position, and Status
+- Display a table using Material-UI displaying Player name, Position, and Status
-    * Implement sort by name functionality
+- Implement sort by name functionality

 The bulk of the logic was written in the [MainPage component](https://github.com/thecodingconductor/bigHumanTest/blob/main/src/component/MainPage.js)